SergioBonaqueGonzalez/Shack-Hartmann-Simulator/README.md

     Focal of microlenses
 Include the option of consider propagation between microlenses array and CCD.
 The script automatically calcules if Fresnel or Fraunhofer aproximation is necessary
 Cuantization
+It calculates a variety of quality metrics as PSF, MTF, Sthrel ratio, Convolution with an extended object and analisys of residual error.

 To Do:
-- I like to program in a very easy to understand way.
+- I like to program in a very easy-to-understand way.
 However it is not computationally optimal.
 - The script is very commented but in Spanish.
 If someone is very interested and wants to improve it, a further translation to english is possible.
 - Noise it is not considered, but it will be included in the near future.
 - The centroid estimation algorithm is basically the one from MATLAB.
 If noise it is include, the algorithm of centroid estimation should also be improved.
-- For testing purposes, in this moment the script only allows to use configurations of pixel and number of microlenses which allow an simmetric distribution of microlesenses and pupil.
+- For testing purposes, in this moment the script only allows to use configurations of pixel and number of microlenses which allow a simmetric distribution of microlesenses and pupil.
 Now it can be removed, but it is something to do.
 - Include separation between microlenses

 Syntax: